Windermere, Florida: Transportation

 Signs on Apopka-Vineland Road, 1.5 mi east of downtown, warn heavy vehicles to stay out of Windermere.

 Windermere is located on an isthmus between several lakes in the Lake Butler chain.
 As such, it is on the shortest road route between the east and west sides of the chain.
 In fact, the next crossing to the south is 7.5 mi distant at Lake Buena Vista, where County Road 535 (CR 535) and Apopka-Vineland Road meet.
 The next crossing to the north is at Gotha, the north end of the chain of lakes, 2.25 mi away.
 2003 Annual Average Daily Traffic (AADT), much of which is commuters passing through, is 17,197 vehicles per day for Sixth Avenue (the east entrance), 18,362 on Main Street north of Sixth Avenue, and 9,484 on Main Street south of Sixth Avenue.

-Windermere regulates traffic and encourages traffic to use alternate routes.
 In 2004, two roundabouts were installed downtown with the largest public works project in the town's history.
 This has greatly improved traffic flow and relieved cut through traffic.
 A third roundabout was completed in August 2010 at the intersection of Park Avenue and Maguire Road.
 This is at the Windermere Elementary School intersection.
 All roads in the downtown area (laid out in a grid) are dirt roads except for a few through roads: